lbuckalew/upsETF/README.md

 ## Attributions
 ### Thanks my dudes
-Thanks github @smotes for the inspiration to make such a tool!.
+Thanks to [@smotes](https://github.com/smotes) for the inspiration to make such a tool!.

+### UpsetPlot
+Thanks to [UpSetPlot](https://upsetplot.readthedocs.io/en/stable/) of the upsetplot python package for maintaining the ability to plot an upset chart.

 ### Thanks chatGPT
 GUI by chatgpt to make the interface call dummy functions.
 ETF weight overlap written by me.